The least populous city in Colorado is the most exciting.

 401 Main Street, Black Hawk, CO.
 80422

-The casino has more than 400 slots and video poker machines, and eleven table games.
+The casino has 415 slots and video poker machines, and eleven table games.
 These include regular blackjack, Buffalo Blackjack, craps and roulette.
-Both the craps and blackjack games have $5 minimums, and the craps game offers 10x odds.
+Sadly the fun poker room here is no more.

 340 Main Street